Database¶

 schema_meta |

-Schema version + global default poll interval |
+Schema version, the global default poll interval, and feeds_settings.image_dedupe_window_days |

-Location (per-user location.db)
+Location (per-user location.db)¶

-| Table |
+| Table | Purpose |

 location_pings |